LinuxProgramador/KeySafe/README.md

 Remember to keep the script and module dependencies up-to-date by maintaining the requirements.txt file.

 To restore local backups: simply copy them to the KeySafe/.
-VaultSecret path and remove the date.
+VaultSecret path and remove the date, but first remove the immutable attribute from the keys in the .
+VaultSecret directory.

 NOTE: Anti-data deletion protection only applies to keys within the directory.
 VaultSecret